stagbl/stagbl/src/core/CoreComponents.md

  - Composite

 ### StagBLSystem
-This knows how to compute a residual on a grid, from values on one or more compatible grids.
+This knows how to compute a residual on a grid, from values on zero or more compatible grids.

+Contains an immutable reference to a StagBLGrid.

 Implementations:
  - Native Assembled